roaugusto/googleDictionaryAPI/README.md

 # Google Dictionary API

-This is a fork of https://github.com/meetDeveloper/googleDictionaryAPI
+This is a fork from https://github.com/meetDeveloper/googleDictionaryAPI

 ## Getting Started